FastTrackStudios/inferno/README.md

 Installing dependencies on your host system is not needed - `cross` does it inside its container according to instructions from `Cargo.toml`.

 If you need to compile for a different architecture, add it to `Cargo.toml` (copy-paste the `workspace.metadata.cross.target` section) before running `cross`.
 It is needed only for `alsa_pcm_inferno`.
 Statime does not have any shared library dependencies.

+## Do you prefer Docker?
+This won't work with usual desktop system usage, but if you are packaging an audio application using ALSA, into a Docker container, we've got you covered!
+See the directory `test/containerized_trx` for inspiration.

+Remember that:
+* Clock synchronization is still your responsibility.
+I didn't want to complicate the base image with service management so PTP daemon is not included. `usrvclock-rs` requires the sockets path (including client sockets) to be the same for all containers so a shared volume for `/tmp` is required.
+Future versions may include Statime as a separate container.
+* Dante protocol requires good timing.
+Allow realtime priorities.
+* Network routing (incl. multicast) may be tricky to configure correctly but `--network=host` is your friend.
+Or bridge the container with your AoIP network.
+NAT is your enemy.
+* To have state persistence, mount `/root/.local/state/inferno_aoip` as a volume (or different user's if you application is not running as root)

 # Legal and moral stuff